oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     20 25 26 2B C2 A3 E2 82 AC

-and then represented in the payload as:
+and then represented in the content as:

     +%25%26%2B%C2%A3%E2%82%AC